umccr/RNAsum/report_structure.md

 ### Immune markers

-Similar to *Mutated genes* analysis but limited to genes considered to be immune markers
+Similar to *Mutated genes* analysis but limited to genes considered to be immune markers.
+The immune markers used in the report are listed in PanelApp panel [Immune markers for WTS report](https://panelapp.agha.umccr.org/panels/243/).

 ***

 ### HRD genes

-Similar to *Mutated genes* analysis but limited to genes considered to be homologous recombination deficiency (HRD) genes
+Similar to *Mutated genes* analysis but limited to genes considered to be homologous recombination deficiency (HRD) genes.
+The HRD genes used in the report are listed in PanelApp panel [Homologous recombination deficiency (HDR) for WTS report](https://panelapp.agha.umccr.org/panels/242/).

 ***

 ### Cancer genes

-Similar to analysis above, but limited to *UMCCR cancer genes*
+Similar to analysis above, but limited to *UMCCR cancer genes*.

 ***

 ### Drug matching

-List of drugs targeting variants in detected *mutated genes*, *fusion genes*, *structural variants-affected genes*, *CN altered genes*, *HRD genes* and dysregulated *cancer genes*, which can be considered in the treatment decision making process
+List of drugs targeting variants in detected *mutated genes*, *fusion genes*, *structural variants-affected genes*, *CN altered genes*, *HRD genes* and dysregulated *cancer genes*, which can be considered in the treatment decision making process.

 ###### Note